soramanew/wfinfo-linux/README.md

 The reward display can be manually triggered while running via `wfinfo -t`.
 If on Hyprland, the program will automatically create a shortcut for the trigger script (`F2` by default) on start.
 This WILL remove any prior binds for that key.
 Otherwise, just create a keybind manually depending on your DE.

+The overlay can be toggled with `F3` (if on Hyprland, otherwise set the shortcut manually).
+All keybinds can be changed in `ags/config.user.js`.

 ## Configuration